 - Return of principal or capital on a note not included in net resources;

 - Benefits paid through Temporary Assistance for Needy Families (TANF);

 Do the division to get your average monthly gross income then subtract:

 Divide the annual gross income you get by 12 to give you average monthly gross income, then subtract the following from the average monthly income to give you average net monthly resources:

-- Social security tax and Federal income taxes paid for a single person (these taxes based one personal deduction and the standard deduction are figured for you for both salaried and self employed persons in the Texas Attorney General's 2013 Revised Tax Charts);
+- Social security tax and Federal income taxes paid for a single person (these taxes based one personal deduction and the standard deduction are figured for you for both salaried and self employed persons in the Texas Attorney General's 2021 Tax Charts;

 - State income taxes;

 - Child's health insurance cost or cash medical support (and for new cases filed after September 1, 2018 also include child's dental insurance cost); and

 - Non-discretionary retirement contributions if the noncustodial parent does not pay social security taxes.